MartyV33/Choose-Adventure-Ruins-of-Mexico/README.md

 ### Background info

 Picking a "Choose your own adventure game" was an easy choice for me!
 Being a retired DM(Dungeon Master) or (Game Master) this was a no brainer.
 I have always enjoyed making up stories and giving different outcomes that the player can approach.
 I have made a 75 page Adventure in a word document that i am very proud of, and yet still to be finished.
 Also have yet to get a party to even complete up to what i have finished.
 SO that was a nice touch.

+### Planned Future Enhancements

+To give this game more enhancements, i would like of to added music/noises to each scene to give it more depth.
+I would love to add more scenes to the game as well.
+Such as giving them more options past reaching the final scene.
+Stretching past the final goal and giving the player another decision to possibly find more treasure in another hidden room.
+Maybe with more puzzles?
+I enjoy what i have so far, but wish i could of done more always!

 ### Link to deployed game: